Hybridization Number on Three Rooted Binary Trees is EPT: Tight networks

-In this section we give the only lemma that is three-tree specific.
-We describe a transformation from a hybridization network to a structure, called a canonical network with embedded trees, that has some desirable properties.
-We prove that the transformation preserves the hybridization number and, in the three-tree case, we are thus allowed to concentrate on canonical networks alone. \leo{For ease of notation, we will sometimes identify a directed graph with its edge set.}
+In this section we give the only lemma that is specific to three trees.
+We describe a transformation from a hybridization network to a structure, called a \revA{tight} network with embedded trees, that has some desirable properties.
+We prove that the transformation preserves the hybridization number, so we are allowed to concentrate on \revA{tight} networks in the case of three trees. \leo{For ease of notation, we will sometimes identify a directed graph with its edge set.}